 After wandering around a bit, I also found some nice roving.
 I looked at it.
 I felt it.
 I coveted it.
 I bought it.

 I'm not sure what it is, but I suspect it's some sort of silk/merino blend.
 It was way cheaper than buying yarn!
 I was surprised.
-After that, Michelle was kind enough to wander around with me a bit to find a nice drop spindle.
+After that,

 I met up with a lot of awesome bloggers and folks on Ravelry.
 Met a bunch of people I probably wouldn't have been able to if I hadn't done the Rhinebeck Blogger Bingo.